Another pandemic year come and gone… another year of starting strong in the beginning and falling off the blogging bandwagon by the end. 😅

 Another record-breaking year with 51,442 views and more than 20,000 visitors!
 Each year seems to see a 10k so increase in views.

-Site traffic remained pretty steady throughout the year, peaking in March when I was posting almost every week; predictably, traffic dropped in June (summer reading) and December (end of year exhaustion).
+Site traffic remained pretty steady throughout the year, peaking in March when I was posting almost every week.
+Predictably, traffic dropped in June (summer reading season) and December (presumably, end of year exhaustion).
 Early Tuesday afternoon remains the most popular day for Storytime in the Stacks readers.
 Is this the most popular day for every blog?
 Just library land blogs? 🤔

 Total Posts: 35